juliakroger/defi-staking-app/README.md

 # defi-staking-app

-Contract:
+This project focuses on developing a DeFi app which implements the concept of yield farming/liquidity mining.

+## Dependencies:

+- NPM
+- Truffle
+- Ganache

-\*\*Note: make sure you have truffle installed -g and running.
+**Note: make sure you have metamask installed on the browser.**

-Compile truffle
-`truffle compile`
+**Note: make sure ganache is running.**

+## Steps:

+- Install project dependencies:

+      npm install

-Truffle deploy contracts - This will generate the json contract file at src/truffle_abis `truffle migrate`
+- Deploy smart contracts to the Ethereum test blockchain - This will generate the json contract file at src/truffle_abis truffle migrate

-Truffle update and deploy contracts
-`truffle migrate --reset`

-Run tests for contract
-`truffle test`

-Execute the issue tokens for the decentral bank contract `truffle exec scripts/issue-tokens.js`